epruesse/ymp/README.rst

   and storage.

 go beyond the beaten path
-  Built on top of Bioconda and Snakemake, YMP is easily extended with your own Snakefiles, allowing you to integrate any type of processing you desire into YMP, including your own, custom made tools.
+  Built on top of Bioconda_ and Snakemake_, YMP is easily extended with your own Snakefiles, allowing you to integrate any type of processing you desire into YMP, including your own, custom made tools.
 Within the YMP framework, you can also make use of the